Client Content Approval Workflow for Social Media Agencies

 Data-First Content Brief

-15 minutesGenerate content plans using Superdirector's feed.
-Every idea comes with competitive context and performance data.
-Present "here is what is working in your niche this week" rather than "here is what we think you should post."
+15 minutesGenerate content plans using Superdirector's niche signal scan.
+Every idea comes with reference context and a clear rationale.
+Present "here are observed patterns worth adapting in your niche" rather than "here is what we think you should post."

 Visual Script Presentation